SAP’s Activate methodology has five foundational phases: Prepare. Explore. Realize. Deploy. Run.

 4. Prepare your legal team well in advance

-A lack of prior communication with the legal team is one factor our consultants have found which causes some of the most delays during deployment.
+A lack of prior communication with the legal team is one factor our consultants have found that causes too many delays during deployment.

 - As part of the process your team will probably be creating some RFX content and new terms and conditions for event participation.
 Be sure you have some level of access to any type of legal or compliance organization to vet those processes that you might need.